Kill Devil Hills Police Department Community Programs

 In addition to the meetings and volunteer opportunities, students may receive trophies based on skills from beginner to advanced, at the annual June Academy Conference in Salemburg, NC.

-For more information and how to sign up, contact Officer Sarah McDowell at
+For more information on the Law Enforcement Explorers Club, and how to sign up, contact Officer Sarah McDowell at (252) 449-5337.

 Citizen's Police Academy The Citizen's Police Academy is designed to build a bond of mutual trust and respect between the police department and the community.
 Additionally the academy highlights the importance of citizen participation in public safety, so that the community may remain free from the fear of crime.